gsurrel/PROFIT/README.md

 Finding a name is difficult, especially when looking for a playful and memorable name in a language that's not your own native language.
 It was a good opportunity to see what a machine running a generative large language-model could come-up with.
 I selected the following out if the three tries I did:

 > How about `PROFIT` - Process Resource Oversight and Information Tracker?
 It's a playful and amusing acronym that highlights the utility's purpose of keeping an eye on resource usage while also suggesting that it helps you make more "profitable" decisions regarding system resources.

+Note it lacks the `F` so I needed to fix it.

 Here is what you avoided: